After Year 10, there are many education and training choices open to Tasmania’s young people.

 - an apprenticeship or traineeship with an employer.

 - Unless otherwise approved, young people will need to participate full time in education and training.
-That means attending the scheduled school/training hours and following the provider’s attendance policy for any absences.
+They should attend the scheduled school/training hours and following the provider’s attendance policy for any absences.

-- Young people can talk to their school or education provider about combining education and training options, or requesting approval for part-time education and training.
+- Young people can talk to their school or education provider about combining education and training options.
+They can also request approval for part-time education and training.

 When can a young person leave education and training?